 How to Start a Food Blog

-Starting a food blog is easy but deciding on what to write is hard.
+Starting a food blog is easy but deciding what to write is hard.

 The food blog topic, in general, is too broad.

-It’s always better to narrow your topics to few niches that you can focus on.
+It’s always better to narrow your topics to a few niches that you can focus on.
+You need to take your food blog seriously as a real business.
 The niches you can consider are probably, gluten, gluten free, carb, vegan, or frugal cooking.

 Or, you can specialize in the type of cooking for your food blogs such as grilling, baking or roasting.

 Step 2 – Choose a domain name, hosting, and a site builder

 After deciding on the niche of your food blog, here are the 3 things you need to kickstart: